Welcome to today's edition of the Rush 24-7 podcast.

 When did they get for what?

-Um and of course there's Hillary.
+And of course, there's Hillary.

 They've been voting Democrat for as long as they've been alive.

-They keep voting for him.
+They keep voting for them.

-It's like you know, battered wife syndrome.
+It's like, you know, battered wife syndrome.

 People don't understand a battered woman syndrome.

-That women just hang around even though they get abused.
+Women just hang around even though they get abused.

 Nobody can understand it.

-And uh uh, I mean, there are psychological explanations for it.
+And, I mean, there are psychological explanations for it.

-They're battered liberal send them for crying out loud, the liberals in this country have been battered by the Democrat Party for all these years, and they just keep going back to them.
+The liberals in this country have been battered by the Democrat Party for all these years, and they just keep going back to them.

 And here's another example.